 Debt Obligations Transparency

-General Obligation Bonds and Certificates of Obligations
+General Obligation Bonds & Certificates of Obligation

-As a Home Rule Charter city, the City of Missouri City is not limited by law in the amount of debt it may issue.
+As a Home Rule Charter City, the City of Missouri City is not limited by law in the amount of debt it may issue.
 Under Article XI, Section 5 of the State of Texas Constitution and the City Charter, the maximum tax rate for all purposes is $2.50 per $100 of assessed valuation.
 Within this $2.50 maximum, there is no legal limit upon the amount of taxes which can be levied for debt service.

 The goal of the City is to maintain the ability to provide high quality essential City services in a cost-effective manner.
 Policy makers attempt to maintain a fairly stable tax rate and only issue debt for new improvements as assessed values increase.
 In 2003 the voters passed a $75 million bond issue in which the City promised the tax rate would not exceed a four-cent tax rate increase.
 Those improvements were staged over 10-15 years in order to meet this goal.
 Voters also passed a $17.5 million bond issue in 2008.
 The purpose of those funds were to acquire recreational park facilities.
 In 2014, voters approved a $40 million bond issue for drainage, street, bridge, sidewalk, and City facility improvements, a new fire station, and public facility improvements.
 The City’s most recent bond election was November 2, 2021, wherein voters approved $85,850,000 for the purposes of streets, roads, facilities and parks improvements.

 The City’s most recent rating from Moody’s Investors Service is an "Aa1".